While social media can be helpful for blogging success, nothing is more powerful than list building.

 Well, if those first 10 were really good, of course they’ll want the bonus three.

 You could also offer a free trial of something.
+Or, you might learn how to create a resource library.

 If you’re writing a content series — for example, three to five posts that teach a strategy — you can tell readers to opt in to be notified when the next publishes.